ThinkDataEd/curriculum/docs/unit2/lesson4.md

     <span style="color:grey">***deviation – as discussed earlier in the lesson, deviation represents how much
     things vary***</span>

-13. Using the 3 components in Step 12, explain that the MAD measures the absolute distance of each data point from the mean, and then finds the average of all those distances.
+13. Using the 3 components in step 12 from above, explain that the MAD measures the absolute distance of each data point from the mean, and then finds the average of all those distances.

 14. Display the formula for the MAD distribution for the whole class to see.